ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Read the Google [paper here](https://arxiv.org/pdf/1804.05870.pdf).

-### Environmental Understanding, 3D Scanning And Boundary System
+### Environmental Understanding, 3D Scanning, Depth Maps And Boundary System

 ARCore finaly supports depth maps.
 This means a 3D depth mesh of your sourounding is generated which can be used for exciting new features.
-Read about it in [this article](https://medium.com/@riteshkanjee/how-googles-arcore-depth-api-tackles-occlusion-with-a-single-camera-6cbd8d23708b).
+Read about it in [this article](https://medium.com/@riteshkanjee/how-googles-arcore-depth-api-tackles-occlusion-with-a-single-camera-6cbd8d23708b) and on the [google developer page](https://developers.google.com/ar/develop/java/depth/overview).

 <p align="center">
 <a href="https://www.youtube.com/watch?v=VOVhCTb-1io"><img src="https://user-images.githubusercontent.com/12700187/93025713-98ab0880-f600-11ea-9a04-d14f99451b2e.jpg" width="100%"></a>